How to make glass etching cream?

 Milly's answer:

-You can buy reputable glass etching cream called Armour Etch from Blick Art Materials - it's safe and not too expensive.
+You can buy reputable glass etching cream called Armour Etch from Amazon or Stained Glass Suppliers – it’s safe and not too expensive.

 I hope this helps - good luck with your project, but stay safe.